northanapon/dict-definition/gcide/README.md

-XML Structures of tags that we are insterested in:
+XML Structures of tags that we are interested in:

 ```xml
 <entries>